catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

                   PurgeOnDelete: FALSE
                   name: heat-container

-        For more information on the object storage containers and what customization options you can apply to them, please see the `Openstack Heat`_  documentation
+        For more information on object storage containers and what customization options you can select for them, please see the `Openstack Heat`_  documentation.

         .. _Openstack Heat: https://docs.openstack.org/heat/latest/template_guide/openstack.html#OS::Swift::Container

-        Once you have your template constructed, you should make sure to validate the template before you use it to create any resources.
+        Once you have your template constructed, you should make sure to validate it before creating any resources.
 You can do this by running the following code:

         .. code-block:: bash

             $ openstack orchestration template validate -t <your-template-name>

-        If your template is constructed correctly then the output of this code should be a copy of your template.
+        If your template is constructed correctly then the output of this code should print out a copy of your template.
 If there is an error inside your template then you will be notified of the error in the output.

         Once you have ensured your template is valid, you can construct your